Answers to frequent applicant questions . . .

 Q: When will those who have been admitted to the program be notified?

-A: We typically begin making offers in late January or early February.
+A: We typically begin making offers in February or early March.

 Q: I have an offer from another program, but I’d rather attend UVA and I have not heard your decision.
 What should I do?